Brighton Hill Community School: History

+Previously a community school administered by Hampshire County Council, in June 2023 Brighton Hill Community School converted to academy status.
+The school is now sponsored by the South Farnham Educational Trust.

 Curriculum

 The students at the school begin their GCSE subjects in year nine, which allows them to complete some GCSEs at the end of year ten and spend year eleven studying a different subject.
 There are some options that have double the number of lessons.
 The school has a one-week timetable, which includes compulsory English and Mathematics (Daily), Science and Physical Education for all students.
 British values and citizenship education is delivered through school assemblies, drop down days and the new 'My World' scheme sessions.

 All Key Stage 3 students also study French, Geography, History, Philosophy, Ethics and Beliefs, Food Technology, Textiles, Woodwork, Music, Art, Dance and Drama.
 From Year Nine, students choose up to four courses to continue studying, including all of the above courses, Separate or Triple Sciences.
 The school also previously featured subjects such as German, Product Design, Film Studies, Electronics and Statistics in its GCSE curriculum.
 Curriculum Access is also offered to students with specific learning needs, in order to provide them with more time to study less subjects at GCSE.